-- 5.-(1) No phase of the authorised development may commence other than preliminary works until a scheme (which accords with the Guidance Notes for the Reduction of Obtrusive Light GN01:2011 and which may form part of the construction environment management plan approved under requirement 13) for all external lighting to be installed during construction of that phase has been submitted to and approved by the relevant planning authority. - (2) No phase of the authorised development may be brought into operation until a scheme (which accords with the Guidance Notes for the Reduction of Obtrusive Light GN01:2011) for all permanent external lighting to be installed in relation to that phase has been submitted to and approved by the relevant planning authority.
+5.-(1) No phase of the authorised development may commence other than preliminary works until a scheme which accords with the Guidance Notes for the Reduction of Obtrusive Light GN01:2011 for all external lighting to be installed during construction of that phase has been submitted to and approved by the relevant planning authority.

+(2) No phase of the authorised development may be brought into operation until a scheme (which accords with the Guidance Notes for the Reduction of Obtrusive Light GN01:2011) for all permanent external lighting to be installed in relation to that phase has been submitted to and approved by the relevant planning authority.

-(3) The scheme approved pursuant to subsection (1) above must be implemented as approved prior to construction and maintained thereafter and the scheme approved pursuant to subsection (2) above must be implemented as approved prior to operation and maintained thereafter.
+(3) The scheme approved pursuant to sub-paragraph (1) above must be implemented as approved prior to construction and maintained thereafter until the start of the operational phase.

+(4) The scheme approved pursuant to sub-paragraph (2) above must be implemented as approved prior to operation and maintained thereafter.